Financial services represent a high-level B2B and B2C service industry, where trust and confidence are the highest values a company strives to build.

-First, it makes it so that instead of learning about all of your services — prospects can learn about the ones they want to know more about.
+First, it makes it simple for a prospect to find and learn more about the specific services they’re interested in.
 Second, it’s great for search engines to help bring in more qualified traffic to your website.

 Include a company profile page so someone can get a quick overall snapshot of your firm.
 This would include info on when you started, what you focus on, who you work with, and why someone should work with you.
 This should be a high-level overview of your company — not an extremely detailed narrative.

 Within this page also be sure to link to other pages of your website.
-Example: If you mention Service XYZ, make sure the title of Service XYZ is linked to a page with more info about it.
+Example: If you mention Service XYZ, make sure the text is linked to a page with more info about it.

 As a final piece of advice, remember to keep your website up to date with relevant content.
-Put a newsletter out, feature an employee that has worked for the firm for a while, there are lots of possibilities.
+Put a newsletter or blog out there.
+You can feature an employee that has worked for the firm for a while, highlight a recent article or change in the industry, there are lots of possibilities.
 Google likes to see fresh content, and so do your customers.